-Areas in Tanzania at least 30 km from a paved road, with no water, no electricity, no shops, no schools, no village are commonly referred to as “the bush".
+Areas in Tanzania that are at least 30 km from a paved road without water, electricity, shops, schools, or village are commonly referred to as “the bush".
 It is just a single mud hut built far from anything, even neighbors, to give the livestock space to roam around.

-This is Africa and many people know that a typical family who lives here survives on less than $2.00 dollars a day.
+This is Africa and many people know that a typical family who lives here survives on less than $3.00 dollars a day.
 At MGRC we basically adopt each girl, raising them as we would our own children.
 We provide everything a girl needs to grow into their full potential.
-We provide a clean, safe, dormitory with full time Matrons who mentor and teach each girl essential tools for facing life challenges.
+We provide a clean and safe housing with full time Matrons who mentor and teach each girl essential tools for facing life challenges.